jmfriedt/NISAR_pbr/README.md

 <img src="251227/nisar_PRI.png">

+Since only 6-MHz bandwidth (limited by the B210 transfer rate, even using the
+<a href="251227/b210_NISAR_recording.py">8-bit Over the Wire</a> format) of
-Since only 6-MHz bandwidth of the potentially 20-MHz wide chirp was recorded, the pulse duration cannot be observed directly.
+the potentially 20-MHz wide chirp was recorded, the pulse duration cannot be observed directly.
 The 5.5 us duration matches a 20 us duration of the 20 MHz wide pulse with only a fraction of the bandwidth being recorded.